dastronmighty/MapReducePretendPython/README.md

 ## If you want to see how it works theres some examples in /examples

 note: I was too lazy to implement a matrix class so I used NumPy in the MatrixMultiplication example

+### TODO
+- Turn this monstrosity into a proper package